-Impressive coastal erosional features of The Needles and Chancet Rocks hold outstanding abiotic, and biotic characteristics and experiential values attributes due to their location on this high energy coastline.
+Impressive coastal erosional features of The Needles and Chancet Rocks hold outstanding abiotic; and biotic characteristics and experiential values attributes due to their location on this high energy coastline.

-Ingil chargy codee.
-Abiotic Characteristics Values This area is influenced by the cold Southland Current, and is frequently exposed to high energy swells and storms from the south and east.
+Abiotic - This area is influenced by the cold Southland Current, and is Characteristics Values frequently exposed to high energy swells and storms from the south and east.
 Inshore coastal waters are cloudy due to sedimentation from the Flaxbourne, Waiau-toa/Clarence and Waima (Ure) Rivers and erosion of the soft cretaceous rocks of this coast by wave action.
 The limestone features and wave cut platforms of the Needles and Chancet Rocks are unique to this coastline and have been identified as individual geopreservation sites due to their unique geological makeup.
-Biotic Characteristics Values There are colonies of NZ fur seals at Chancet Rocks and The Needles.
+Biotic - There are colonies of NZ fur seals at Chancet Rocks and The Characteristics Values Needles.
 Limestone reef communities.
-Experiential Values Attributes The wave cut platforms and reefs of Chancet Rock and the Needles are prominent features displaying limited modification.
-This coast is characterised by rocky reefs and stacks interspersed with sand or gravel beaches.
+Experiential The wave cut platforms and reefs of Chancet Rock and the Values Attributes Needles are prominent features displaying limited modification. - This coast is characterised by rocky reefs and stacks interspersed with sand or gravel beaches.
 Access is limited to only a few locations.

-Comment [2]: Topic 4
+Commented [25]: